 Mr Lloyd, a Liberal Democrat, tabled last year's early day motion on RE after the government left it out of the English Baccalaureate award to teenagers who get five good grades in key named GCSEs.

 The subjects in the award are English, maths, science, a modern foreign language and a humanities subject - either geography or history.

-Supporters of RE want to see it included in the humanities category.'Under fire'
+Supporters of RE want to see it included in the humanities category.